abhiramasonny/ChessAI/README.md

 ## Usage

-1. Clone the repository to your local machine:

    ```sh
    git clone https://github.com/abhiramasonny/ChessAI
    cd ChessAI
    pip3 install -r requirements.txt
    python3 main.py
    ```
+   The program will start a chess match between you and the BOT. *Make sure to win!!*